py5coding/py5book/content/user_functions.md

 * [](/reference/sketch_rmouse_x) - The current horizontal coordinate of the mouse after activating scale invariant drawing (activated with [](/reference/sketch_window_ratio)).
 * [](/reference/sketch_rmouse_y) - The current vertical coordinate of the mouse after activating scale invariant drawing (activated with [](/reference/sketch_window_ratio)).

-Between py5's mouse event functions, `Py5MouseEvent` object, and the above properties and methods, there are many ways for you to code your Sketch to respond to mouse inputs.
+Between py5's mouse event functions, the `Py5MouseEvent` object, and the above properties and methods, there are many ways for you to code your Sketch to respond to mouse inputs.

 ## Sketch Exiting Event